TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering

-In the last sections we showed that TPCL achieves superior results using LXMERT.
-As shown in Table \ref{tab:san_updn_results}, we consistently achieve high gains compared to the baseline backbones using both the fixed and dynamic curriculum variants.
+\textbf{Backbone Agnostic Approach:} We showed that TPCL achieves superior results using LXMERT.
+As shown in Figure \ref{fig:tpcl_ood_performance}, we consistently achieve high gains compared to the baseline backbones using both the fixed and dynamic curriculum variants.
 Specifically, we improve the performance by a minimum of 7.11\% by the fixed curriculum in SAN on VQA-CP v2.
 The improvement goes up to 28.57\% in LXMERT on VQA-CP v2 using the dynamic curriculum.
 We again observe that dynamic TPCL is consistently better in out-of-distribution compared to the fixed TPCL.